-Honey is a very easy to blend ingredient to your product with benefits like antioxidant, antibacterial, and a natural hydrant to moisturize and soothe your dry skin.
+Honey is very easy to blend ingredients into your product with benefits like antioxidant, antibacterial, and a natural hydrant to moisturize and soothe your dry skin.

 #6.
 Apple Cider Vinegar

-Apple Cider Vinegar has many topical advantages like treating acne, a natural exfoliant, anti-fungal.
+Apple Cider Vinegar has many topical advantages like treating acne, being a natural exfoliant, and being anti-fungal.
 You also benefit from its sebum production balancing to reduce oiliness in your skin.